 Despite being highly vulnerable to climate change, the province of Barcelona is not implementing adaptation measures with nearly the required urgency and intensity.
 Local municipalities and businesses do not have a clear understanding of the threat posed by failing to adapt or the opportunities that adaptation measures could bring to the local economy, improving its competitiveness and creating jobs.
 Social organisations must take a lead in promoting adaptation processes.

-LIFE CLINOMICS aims to increase climate change resilience of selected territories and economies within the Province of Barcelona.
-Proposed actions are in line with the Spanish climate change strategy.
-The project will also contribute to EU policy on biodiversity, natural catastrophes, agriculture, fisheries, infrastructure, tourism and forests.
+The project LIFE CLINOMICS aimed to increase the climate change resilience of selected territories and economies within the province of Barcelona.
+Its proposed actions were in line with Spain’s climate change strategy and would contribute to EU policy on biodiversity, natural catastrophes, agriculture, fisheries, infrastructure, tourism and forests.

 An initial aim was to promote knowledge and awareness about climate change adaptation by engaging local administrations and employees in the agriculture, silviculture, fishery and tourism sectors.
 The project has specifically carried out interventions in the counties of Montseny, Alt Penedès within the province of Barcelona, and Terres de l’Ebre.

 - Draft climate change adaptation action plans and strategies, and to create the appropriate conditions so that material and financial implementation is carried out in the short term, with the added strength of social participation;

 - Provide local authorities with the tools that allow them to affordably launch climate change adaptation processes;

 - Develop a climate change adaptation planning model that can be replicated across the Mediterranean region of southern Europe;